 My eldest had a tough week last week.
 Without going into detail, she had two separate incidences where she was bullied.
 I was shocked to realise that bullying is happening in our school, in our small town, to my child!
 It is here, it is everywhere!

-I don’t want to get into the whole argument of who did what and who said what, but there were a couple of themes that presented themselves to me last week that I just want to take this moment to write them down.
+I don’t want to get into the whole argument of who did what and who said what, but there were a couple of themes that presented themselves to me last week.
+As a mother, I just want to take this moment to write them down.

 Bullying is like cancer – it does not discriminate!

-- Privilege: It also makes absolutely No Difference if you are a wealthy individual living your privileged life, or a life where you are barely getting by.
-Bullying is there, it’s everywhere.
+- Privilege: It makes absolutely No Difference if you are a wealthy individual living your privileged life, or a life where you are barely getting by.
+Bullying is there, it is everywhere.
 It does not matter!

 - Geography: It doesn’t matter if you live in America, Great Britain, South Africa, Australia, New Zealand or anywhere else in the world!
 It does not matter.

 - Schooling: It makes absolutely no difference what type of school your children go to.
 None!
 Public, private, boarding, gifted, rural, inner-city, Catholic, Muslim, atheist.
 It does not matter.

 There will always be someone out there who feels they need to assert some kind of dominance over others.
 A bully.